-Martin Wong was an American-born artist of Chinese descent who was also an influential figure in the 1980s and early 1990s downtown arts scene.
+Martin Wong was a Chinese American artist and influential figure in the 1980s and early 1990s downtown arts scene.

 While living in this Lower East Side tenement building, from 1982 to 1994, he became known for his depictions of local street scenes and everyday people as well as for his pioneering collection of graffiti art.

 On the MapVIEW The Full Map

 Chinese-American artist Martin Wong (1946-1999) moved to the Lower East Side in 1978, living in the Meyers Hotel on Stanton Street.
 In 1982, he moved to 141 Ridge Street, apartment 9, which he also used as his studio.
 According to the Martin Wong Foundation, Wong’s “uniquely representational imagery encompassed the urban environment, the history and stereotypes of Chinatown, and homoerotic content.”

 Wong, who was openly gay, was an influential figure in the 1980s and early 1990s downtown arts scene, befriending the likes of artists David Wojnarowicz and Keith Haring.
 Perhaps Wong’s most important friendship was with Miguel Piñero, writer and co-founder of the Nuyorican Poets Cafe, who Wong credited with helping him develop a strong tie to the Puerto Rican community of “Loisaida” (Spanglish for “Lower East Side”).
 Wong and Piñero were also frequent artistic collaborators and were briefly lovers; for about one year Piñero lived with Wong in the Ridge Street apartment.
 Wong’s first neighborhood scene was Attorney Street (Handball Court with Autobiographical Poem by Piñero) (1982-84), a painting shortly after acquired by the Metropolitan Museum of Art.